loydg/svg_wordcloud/README.md

 # SVG Word Cloud
 A simple hack to Andreas Mueller's https://amueller.github.io/word_cloud that produces SVG output while making the bare minimum changes to the code.
 ## SVG Output Examples
 Some examples to demonstrate that it really does work.
 The output is produced by a modified version of [a_new_hope.py](https://github.com/amueller/word_cloud/blob/master/examples/a_new_hope.py) that prints out SVG in addition to the PNG.
-These fonts are from https://fonts.google.com.
-I've tested them in Firefox, Chrome, and Safari on OSX, iOS POP!os(a variant of Ubuntu) and Windows and they worked ok.
-You can click within the svg and search for words - even on an iPhone (search within a webpage is located under the sharing button).
+Unless otherwise noted, the fonts are from https://fonts.google.com.
+I've tested the SVG files in Firefox, Chrome, and Safari on OSX, iOS POP!os(a variant of Ubuntu) and Windows and they worked ok.
+The comparison examples did not work in I.E. You can click within the svg and search for words - even on an iPhone (search within a webpage is located under the sharing button).

 [oswald.svg](https://loydg.github.io/gh_pages/examples/oswald.svg),
 [amatic_sc_bold.svg](https://loydg.github.io/gh_pages/examples/amatic_sc_bold.svg),